Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Al-5083 Analysis

-The first step in fitting the emulator is computing basis functions.
-Given the large ensemble data matrix, a random svd (RSVD) \citep{random_svd} is used rather than a full SVD.
-The RSVD approximates the first 7 basis vectors in less than 3 seconds, 20 times faster than a full SVD.
-This number of basis vectors was chosen so that over $99\%$ of the variability in the data is captured.
-For these data the RSVD basis vectors are an extremely accurate representation of the full SVD basis.
+The first step in fitting the emulator is to obtain the empirical basis functions using the $SVD$ of the computer model output.
+Given the large ensemble data matrix, a random SVD (RSVD) \citep{random_svd} could be used rather than a full SVD.
+In this case, $M\times d_y$ is small enough that a full SVD only requires about 8 seconds.
+If the ensemble were larger or the functions sampled at more points, the RSVD would be more useful.
+We considered the RSVD and found that emulation and calibration were not noticeably affected.
+For the analysis, 8 basis vectors, capturing $99\%$ of the variability in the responses, were used.

-Next, the input space must be scaled for fast prediction.
+Given a basis decomposition, the next step is to scale the input space for fast prediction.
 Stratified random sampling is used to select subsets of the ensemble for lengthscale estimation.
-Parameters $m_{est}$ and $r_{est}$ must be chosen, and a reasonable approach is to select small initial values, resulting in fast estimation.
+Parameters $m_\text{est}$ and $r_\text{est}$ must be chosen, and a reasonable approach is to select small initial values, resulting in fast estimation.
 Parameter values can then be increased if predictive metrics indicate that improvement is needed.
-For these data initial values of $m_{est} = 256$ and $r_{est}=25$ are used.
-Including the RSVD, the total fitting time for this model is just 2 minutes.
+Given the exploratory nature of this example, we have the computational budget to explore a range of $m_\text{est}$ values ranging from $128$ to $1024$.